paulosuzart/gb/README.markdown

 Available parameters by now are:

- *   `-t target`.
-Target http server.
-The protocol is mandatory.
  *   `-c concurrent`.
 Number of clients to perform the requests.
+ *   `-C Content-Type`.
+Http header to be sent.
  *   `-n requests`.
 Number of request each client should perform.
  *   `-A username:password`.
 For Http Basic Authentication.
  *   `-M mode`: standalone, master, worker.
  *   `-H host`: Used for identify the host running gb.
 No effect in standalone mode.
 Default is ($hostname):1970.
  *   `-W workers addresses`: Used for distributed gb.
 Separated by comma.
  *   `-T max time`: Max time in milisecs for gb execution.
+ *   `-t target`.
+Target http server.
+The protocol is mandatory.

 Licensing?
 ==========